 For businesses, often that network drive points to an on-premise server connected via a local area network (LAN).
 For smaller businesses or in-home use, you might also set up a network drive for a NAS (network-attached storage) device that you connect to directly using WiFi.

 In the case of consumer cloud storage, though, the subject of this article, that server is located in the remote data center run by the cloud company and you connect to it via the internet.
-That company might be a traditional cloud storage company like Dropbox or Google Drive, or a cloud infrastructure service like one of those mentioned in our best cloud IaaS guide.
+That company might be a traditional cloud storage company like Dropbox or Google Drive, or a cloud infrastructure service like one of those mentioned in our cloud computing guides.

 You may hear network drives referred to as virtual drives, mapped drives, mounted drives or even cloud drives.
 It’s all the same thing.
 We just prefer to use network drive (virtually all the time).